uoregon-libraries/newspaper-curation-app/hugo/content/setup/sftpgo-integration.md

 NCA connects to SFTPGo via an API key for a user with admin privileges.
 If you are using Docker with defaults for development, this API key is created and assigned in your NCA `settings` file automatically.
-For any non-development use, one will have to use the Bash scripts in the `sftpgo/` directory.
+For any non-docker use, one will have to use the Bash scripts in the `sftpgo/` directory.
 You will need to provide the environment variable `SETTINGS_PATH` with a value corresponding to the path to your NCA `settings` file to these Bash scripts.